JWoltjen/flappyBird-basic/README.md

 ### how are collisons handled?

  Each pipe's dimensions are calculated by the rects() method, which returns the top and bottom bounding client rects.The star player is the method getBoundingClientRect(), which returns a DOMREct object which provides information about the size of an element and its position relative to the viewport.
 This provides us with a starting point to detect if a collision between elements within the viewport has occurred.

+ The isCollision function takes two rectangles as parameters.
+It then checks if any of the first shape's position within the viewport is less than the second shape's position.
+Then, inside the checkLose() function, a birdRect is declared.
+The insidePipe variable is created which is true if some of the pipe's positions indicate an overlap with any of the bird's dimensions: getPipeRects().some(rect => isCollision(birdRect, rect).
+It then also checks to see if birdRect.top or birdRect.bottom violates the dimensions of the top or bottom of the viewport.
+If either of these conditions is true, the function will evaluate to true and the game will end.

 ### how is score kept?